tvl83/DeveloperDocumentation/src/content/getting-started/getting-started-project-android.md

 ![QSG-libs.png]({{assets}}/images/android-studio-setup-1.png)

  - If Android Studio did not prompt you to install the extra APIs and the project does not build, ensure that the "**SDK Platform**" is installed in the Android SDK Manager for API 12 and API 18.
-You can reach this by going to Tools > Android > SDK Manager inside of Android Studio
+You can reach this by going to *Tools > Android > SDK Manager* inside of Android Studio

 ### Build the project
  - Press the play button on the top bar just to the right of the current build configuration button

- *Note: Sphero and Ollie applications will not work in the emulator due to the dependency on Bluetooth*
+ *Note: Robot applications will not work in the emulator due to the dependency on Bluetooth*

-## Create a New Project in <br /> Android Studio for Ollie
+## Create a New Project in <br /> Android Studio

 If you are creating a new project it is important to take special notice to the Android API Level and the Java compliance level.
-The Ollie SDK currently supports:
+The Robot SDK currently supports:

  - Android API level 18 (Android 4.3.1) or greater.
  - Java language compliance level 6.0(1.6) or greater.

 ### Making a new project
- - Creating a new Ollie project is the same as creating a new Android application but also with the **RobotLibrary.jar** included in the project.
+ - Creating a new project is the same as creating a new Android application but also with the **RobotLibrary.jar** included in the project.

-### Integrating the Ollie SDK Into Your Project
+### Integrating the Robot SDK Into Your Project

 You can get a copy of the **RobotLibrary.jar** from the [GitHub Repository](https://github.com/orbotix/Sphero-Android-SDK) or by using the copy inside of the libs folder in the Drive Sample project.